auth0/docs/articles/saml/identity-providers/ssocircle.md

 You will be directed to the dashboard landing page for your Client.
 Click over to the *Settings* page.

 In the *Allowed Callback URL* field, enter `http://jwt.io`.
 The list of allowed callback URLs includes those to which users will be redirected after authentication.
-The URL(s) entered here must match the **"callback URL"** in the HTML code you will create in a later step.
+The URL(s) entered here must match the **callback URL** in the HTML code you will create in a later step.
 Normally, you would enter a URL for your Client, but to keep this example simple, users will simply be sent to the Auth0 JWT Tool.

 ![Allowed Callback URLS field](/media/articles/saml/identity-providers/ssocircle/allowed-callback-urls.png)